ouspg/ouspg-open/README.md

  * 2016-06-28 advanced fuzzing workshop to share experiences with exotic platforms, fuzzing engines, speed and other drugs. :)

+### Tue 2016-06-21 @ Tellus Innovation Arena, Linnanmaa Campus (12-17)

+ * Coming up, welcome!

 ### Tue 2016-06-14 @ Tellus Innovation Arena, Linnanmaa Campus (12-17)

- * Coming up, welcome!
- * Our first time at the [Tellus Innovation Arena](http://www.oulu.fi/tellusarena/), testing out the Square - Teamwork Area.
+ * Our first time at the [Tellus Innovation Arena](http://www.oulu.fi/tellusarena/), testing out the Square - Teamwork Area, worked out well.
+ * Jani Kenttälä (@janike) and Marko Laakso (@ikisusi) have a initial kick off meeting with the current [Aapo](http://www.oulu.fi/yliopisto/node/37547) project team about an educational security audit.
+We plan to take two hackathon type sessions during the summer on auditing Aapo in open and educational fashion with help from invited external experts.
- * Group planning around our summer social "startups" [libfuzzerfication] (https://github.com/ouspg/libfuzzerfication/) and trytls.
-Fresh brains to pick are most welcome.
+ * Group planning around our summer social "startups" [libfuzzerfication](https://github.com/ouspg/libfuzzerfication/) and trytls [TryTLS](https://github.com/ouspg/trytls/).
+Fresh brains to pick were most welcome.
+  * Both teams presented their plans.
+  * First libfuzzerfied stubs appeared.
+  * TryTLS received expert consultation from Ossi Herrala on SSL/TLS/X.509/DH/CA quirks.
+  * Competition was announced.
+Team with more contributors to their repo at the end of the summer wins.
  * Jani Kenttälä (@janikenttala) and Joachim Viide (@jviide) (re)join OUSPG staff as hired guns for our summer of the hacking :)
+ * Kasper Kyllönen (@nkapu) is half-way through his first 2 weeks sprint with us.
+First sprint is about updating the foundations for a affiliated Kippo-honeypot community.
+Updated instructions will be available in a [public repository](https://github.com/ouspg/kippo-with-sa/).
+ * Ossi Herrala (@oherrala) has a counseling meeting with Christian Wieser (@ameandiel) on [Ossi's B.Sc. thesis](https://github.com/ouspg/secudep/blob/master/thesis/thesis.pdf) on [Secure Deployment in Challenging Environments](https://github.com/ouspg/secudep/).
+Ossi's wrap-up: "Implementation progressing.
+Experiments to be done.
+Writing almost halfway done.
+Draft 0 to be delivered to prof next week."

 ### Fri 2016-06-09 - Sun 2016-06-12 @ Vectorama